sncosmo/sncosmo/docs/about.rst

 The name SNCosmo
 ================

-A natural choice, "snpy", was already taken (`SNooPy`_) so I tried to be a little more descriptive.
+A natural choice, "snpy", was already in use by the "SNooPy" package, so I tried to be a little more descriptive.
 The package is really specific to supernova *cosmology*, as it doesn't cover other types of supernova science (radiative transfer simulations for instance).
 Hence "sncosmo".